atifaziz/MoreLINQ/README.md

 the acquisition of any one fails then those successfully acquired till that point are disposed

+### Aggregate

+Applies multiple (up to 16) accumulator functions over a sequence in a single iteration.

+This method has 15 overloads.

 ### AggregateRight

 Applies a right-associative accumulator function over a sequence.